tomj0101/advanced-system-programming/vm-ubuntu-c-oracle/README.md

 05-DEC-21

 #3.
 Create a regular user account in Oracle using the SQL command
-create user USERNAME identified by PASSWORD;
+alter session set "_oracle_script"=true;   # just do that in dev env. create user dev1 identified by dev1;

 # Replace USERNAME and PASSWORD with the username and password of your choice.
 Please remember this username and password.
 If you had error executing the above with a message about resetlogs, then execute the following SQL command and try again:
 alter database open resetlogs;

 #4.
 Grant privileges to the user account using the SQL command:
-grant connect, resource to USERNAME;
+grant connect, resource to dev1;

 #5.
 Exit the sys admin shell using the SQL command:
 exit;